 - 0 Comments

-This lunch will take place at George on Collins at 162 Collins St at 12 noon for 12.30pm.
-This is a new venue that we are trying out as a result of the survey conducted last year.
-So come along and give it a go.
+This lunch will take place at the Savage Club in Bank Place at 12 noon for 12.30pm.
+The Club is at 12 Bank Place (off Collins Street) in the City.
 Cost is $55 including drinks.
 All guests are most welcome; the more the better.
-Would you please advise Peter Baines email@example.com or on 9820 2334 by latest Friday noon, 26th April, if you will be coming (and dietary requirements).
-Those emailing their intention to attend should ring Peter to confirm if they receive no email confirmation from him within 24 hours of booking.
+Would you please advise Peter Baines at firstname.lastname@example.org or on 9820 2334 by latest Monday noon, 17th June, if you will be coming (and dietary requirements).
+Those emailing their intention to attend should ring Peter to confirm if they receive no email confirmation from him within 24 hours of booking